lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `Label` is a fixed value specified in this document.

-### IND-CCA Security of the hybrid scheme {#sec-hybrid-security}
+### IND-CCA2 Security of the hybrid scheme {#sec-hybrid-security}

 Informally, a Composite ML-KEM algorithm is secure if the combiner (SHA3) is secure, and either ML-KEM is secure or the traditional component (RSA-OAEP, ECDH, X25519 or X448) is secure.

-The security of ML-KEM and DH hybrids is covered in [X-Wing] and requires that the first KEM component (ML-KEM in this construction) is IND-CCA and second ciphertext preimage resistant (C2PRI) and that the second traditional component is IND-CCA.
+The security of ML-KEM and DH hybrids is covered in [X-Wing] and requires that the first KEM component (ML-KEM in this construction) is IND-CCA2 and second ciphertext preimage resistant (C2PRI) and that the second traditional component is IND-CCA2.
 This design choice improves performance by not including the large ML-KEM public key and ciphertext, but means that an implementation error in the ML-KEM component that affects the ciphertext check step of the FO transform could result in the overall composite no longer achieving IND-CCA2 security.
-This solution remains IND-CCA due to binding the `tradPK` and `tradCT` in the KEM combiner.
+This solution remains IND-CCA2 due to binding the `tradPK` and `tradCT` in the KEM combiner.

-The QSF framework presented in [X-Wing] is extended to cover RSA-OAEP as the traditional algorithm in place of DH by noting that RSA-OAEP is also IND-CCA secure [RFC8017].
+The QSF framework presented in [X-Wing] is extended to cover RSA-OAEP as the traditional algorithm in place of DH by noting that RSA-OAEP is also IND-CCA2 secure [RFC8017].

 The composite combiner cannot be assumed to be secure when used with different KEMs and a more cautious approach would bind the public key and ciphertext of the first KEM as well.